Spidey01/morder/README.md

-Morder -- Assassinate your browser
+Mörder -- Assassinate your browser
 ==================================

 Basic goal is to replace Chrome.
 First on Android tablet and then on desktop